 “What I have revealed is: ‘This is Suffering, this is the Arising of Suffering, this is the Cessation of Suffering, and this is the Path that leads to the Cessation of Suffering.’
 And why, [monks], have I revealed it?
 Because this is related to the goal, fundamental to the holy life, conduces to disenchantment, dispassion, cessation, tranquillity, higher knowledge, enlightenment and Nibbaana [cessation], therefore I have revealed it.
 Therefore, [monks], your task is to learn: ‘This is Suffering, this is the Arising of Suffering, this is the Cessation of Suffering, this is the Path that leads to the Cessation of Suffering.’
 That is your task.” — Buddha, Simsapa Sutra, SN 56:31

-Our primary point of study as practitioners of the Buddha Way is mind itself.
-After all, the Buddha realized the nature of suffering and the path to end of suffering not in libraries, but by sitting still outside under a bodhi tree — calming his body and studying the mind.
+Our primary point of study as practitioners of the Buddha Way is the mind itself.
+After all, the Buddha realized the nature of suffering and the path to the end of suffering not in libraries, but by sitting still outside under a bodhi tree — calming his body and studying the mind.

 Over the centuries following the Buddha’s passing, his teachings and commentaries of them were preserved in written form.
-The wide collection of texts unfolds from the earliest Tipitaka (Pali Canon) notable in the Theravada School, to the Prajana Paramita sutras in the Mahayana School, to the records of ancient Zen masters such as, Bodhidharma, Huineng and Linji, and leading right up to the White Lotus Haven Zen lineage masters of our present time.
+The wide collection of texts unfolds from the earliest Tipitaka (Pali Canon) notable in the Theravada School to the Prajana Paramita sutras in the Mahayana School to the records of ancient Zen Masters such as, Bodhidharma, Huineng and Linji, and leading right up to the White Lotus Haven Zen lineage Masters of our present time.